meredithcook/meredithcook.reked/_posts/2022-12-31-favorite-reads-2022.md

 <u><a href="https://amzn.to/3Q2OfYh"><i>Everything Sad is Untrue</i></a></u>

-Though this book was published in 2020, it seems like everyone I follow on Twitter discovered it just this year.
+This book was published in 2020, but it seems like everyone I follow on Twitter discovered it just this year.
 Though the writing style took some getting used to, by the end of it, I felt as if I'd just spent significant time across a table with the author as he told his story of becoming a refugee.
 Reading it reminded me of the refugee families I've spent time with, whose stories I still don't know due to language barriers and my lack of knowing what kind of questions to ask.
 In the future, I believe this book will help me know how to talk to other refugees about their stories.

 <u><a href="https://amzn.to/3IesUZW"><i>How People Change</i></a></u>